The Soap Myth

 The Soap Myth is a play by American playwright Jeff Cohen.
-The play explores the conflict between survivor memory and historical memory as it relates to the disagreement among historians shortly after World War II on whether Nazis made soap out of human remains.
-Following the relationship between a Holocaust survivor and a young Jewish journalist, it deals with themes of antisemitism and Holocaust denial.
+It explores the conflict between survivor and historical memory in the context of historian disagreement on whether Nazis made soap out of human remains during the Holocaust.
+The play follows the relationship between a Holocaust survivor and a young Jewish journalist, dealing with themes of antisemitism and Holocaust denial.

 Overview

 The Soap Myth follows Milton Saltzman, an elderly Holocaust survivor.
-He develops a friendship with Annie Blumberg, a young Jewish journalist who has been assigned to write a story about Saltzman's adamance that the Nazi atrocity of soap made from human remains be displayed in Holocaust museums.
-Annie becomes caught between her sympathies for Saltzman and the stance of the Holocaust historians in the play that any publication about the production of soap will be used by Holocaust deniers to discredit the reality of the Holocaust.
+He develops a friendship with Annie Blumberg, a young Jewish journalist assigned to write a story about Saltzman's adamance that the Nazi atrocity of soap made from human remains be displayed in Holocaust museums.
+Annie becomes caught between her sympathy for Saltzman's experiences and the play's Holocaust historians' stance that publication about the production of soap from human remains will be used by Holocaust deniers to discredit the reality of the Holocaust.

-Two characters representing historians of the Holocaust argue strongly that, despite a large number of eyewitnesses of the experimental soap manufacturing facility at Danzig in 1944, no assertions that any soap production took place should be published because no actual laboratory or production records survive as physical documents.
-Another character, Brenda Goodsen, is a representation of Holocaust deniers including David Irving.
-She appears in the play to demonstrate anti-Semitism in the form of Holocaust denial, delivering a speech for minimizing the Holocaust and concluding that the Jews brought it on themselves.
+Two Holocaust historian characters argue that, despite many eyewitnesses of the experimental soap manufacturing facility at Danzig in 1944, no assertions that soap production took place should be published because no laboratory or production records survived as physical documents.
+Another character, Brenda Goodsen, represents Holocaust deniers.
+She demonstrates anti-Semitism through Holocaust denial, delivering a speech which minimized the Holocaust and blamed the Jews for its occurrence.